 This forest actually links to the forest at Selby but this area has a totally different feel.
 It offers a large cleared area of grassland surrounded by beautiful gum trees and the area is home to hundreds of butterflies during the summer months.
 There are dragons nests to explore which have been built by locals and a wide open path to travel along.
 Kookaburras are plentiful and lyrebirds can sometimes be spotted in the undergrowth.
 This spot is ideal for dawn or dusk sessions and is a 400 meter walk from the nearest carparking.
 As part of the Dandenong Ranges National Park dogs cannot be included in sessions at this location.

 Located alongside the Puffing Billy train line the walking trail between Cockatoo and Gembrook is wide, smooth, well maintained and mostly flat making it a perfect option if anyone in your group has mobility issues.
 With less tree cover than other locations this is definitely a spot that needs the soft light of dawn or dusk and it provides the chance to capture silhouettes and photos with the sweeping hills and paddocks beyond.
 In the right weather conditions it provides an intense glow to sunset photos due to its wide open big sky setting.
-There are several points where vehicles can drive right up to the path making access extremely easy.
+This spot is dog-friendly and there are several points where vehicles can drive right up to the path making access extremely easy.